• Skip to primary navigation

 Cutting the peel

 • To start with, peel your oranges.
 The easiest way to do this, is to use a sharp knife to cut out the orange skin.
-Slice off both ends of the orange, and then cut the skin deep enough to get both the orange rind and the white pith, but without the orange pulp inside.
+Slice off both ends of the orange, and then cut the skin deep enough to get both the orange rind and the white pith in wide strips, but without the orange pulp inside.

 An citrus fruit with its skin cut.